-Term Definition ACM means Asbestos Containing Material ACN Australian Company Number Amendment Notice means an amendment granted under s.59 of the EP Act in accordance with the procedure set out in s.59B of the EP Act.
-Annual Period means a 12 month period commencing from 1 October until 31 September.
+Term Definition Acceptance Criteria has the meaning defined in Landfill Definitions ACM Asbestos Containing Material ACN Australian Company Number Annual Period means a 12 month period commencing from 1 January until 31 December.
 Asbestos means the asbestiform variety of mineral silicates belonging to the serpentine or amphibole groups of rock-forming minerals and includes actinolite, amosite, anthophyllite, chrysotile, crocidolite, tremolite and any mixture containing 2 or more of those.
-Asbestos Containing Material has the meaning defined in the Guidelines for Assessment, Remediation and Management of Asbestos Contaminated Sites, Western Australia, (DOH, 2009) Asbestos Guidelines means document titled, "Guidelines for managing asbestos at construction and demolition waste recycling facilities", published by the Department, as amended from time to time.
-Classified Load means a load classified in accordance with the risk classification procedure outlined in Section 3.3 of the Asbestos Guidelines Condition means a condition to which this Licence is subject under s.62 of the EP Act.
+Asbestos containing material has the meaning defined in the Guidelines for Assessment, Remediation and Management of Asbestos Contaminated Sites, Western Australia, (DOH, 2009).
+Condition means a condition to which this Licence is subject under s.62 of the EP Act.
 Books has the same meaning given to that term under the EP Act.
 CEO means Chief Executive Officer.
-CEO for the purposes of notification means: Director General Department Administering the Environmental Protection Act 1986 Locked Bag 33 Cloisters Square PERTH WA 6850 info@dwer.wa.gov.au Compliance Report means a report in a format approved by the CEO as presented by the Licence Holder or as specified by the CEO (guidelines and templates may be available on the Department's website).
+CEO for the purposes of notification means: Director General Department Administering the Environmental Protection Act 1986 Locked Bag 33 Cloisters Square PERTH WA 6850 info@dwer.wa.gov.au Classified load means the classification of waste loads during acceptance and post acceptance based on the risk of waste material containing asbestos or ACM and through visual inspection.
+Classification of waste loads shall be undertaken in accordance with the provisions outlined in Section 3.3 and 3.4 DER Asbestos Guidelines.
+Compliance Report means a report in a format approved by the CEO as presented by the Licence Holder or as specified by the CEO (guidelines and templates may be available on the Department's website).
+Construction and demolition waste has the meaning defined in Landfill Definitions

-Term Definition Department means the department established under section 35 of the Public Sector Management Act 1994 and designated as responsible for the administration of Part V, Division 3 of the EP Act.
+Damp means moist to the touch Department means the department established under section 35 of the Public Sector Management Act 1994 and designated as responsible for the administration of Part V, Division 3 of the EP Act.
 Department Request means a request for Books or other sources of information to be produced, made by an Inspector or the CEO to the Licence Holder in writing and sent to the Licence Holder's address for notifications, as described at the front of this Licence, in relation to: (a) compliance with the EP Act or this Licence; (b) the Books or other sources of information maintained in accordance with this Licence; or (c) the Books or other sources of information relating to Emissions from the Premises.
+DER Asbestos Guidelines means document titled "Guidelines for managing asbestos at construction and demolition waste recycling facilities", published by the Department of Environment and Conservation, as amended from time to time.
 Discharge has the same meaning given to that term under the EP Act.
 DWER Department of Water and Environmental Regulation.
 Emission has the same meaning given to that term under the EP Act.
 Environmental Harm has the same meaning given to that term under the EP Act.
 EP Act means the Environmental Protection Act 1986 (WA).
 EP Regulations means the Environmental Protection Regulations 1987 (WA).
 Implementation Agreement or Decision has the same meaning given to that term under the EP Act.
-Inert Waste Type 1 has the meaning defined in Landfill Definitions Inspector means an inspector appointed by the CEO in accordance with s.88 of the EP Act.
-Landfill Definitions Landfill Waste Classification and Waste Definitions 1996 (as amended 2018) Licence refers to this document, which evidences the grant of a Licence by the CEO under s.57 of the EP Act, subject to the Conditions.
+Inert Waste Type 1 has the meaning defined in Landfill Definitions.
+Inspector means an inspector appointed by the CEO in accordance with s.88 of the EP Act.
+Licence refers to this document, which evidences the grant of a Licence by the CEO under s.57 of the EP Act, subject to the Conditions.
 Licence Holder refers to the occupier of the premises being the person to whom this Licence has been granted, as specified at the front of this Licence.
 Material Environmental Harm has the same meaning given to that term under the EP Act.